V41BH4VR4JPUT/DSA-practice/README.md

 # DSA-practice
+Some patterns practise
-Practice codes of DSA and some Leetcode problems
+Practise codes of DSA and some Leetcode problems